ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 Supplying the `t` prop to a `SchemaEditor` enables dynamic translations and connection with any translation library, just pass in a function and default widgets get translated.

+Native HTML inputs can use [native translations](#native-translation) for some validations.

 > In your own widgets of cause any translation lib can be used directly, if publishing we recommend to only use `t`

 ```jsx harmony